RuiGao9/LWP_Vineyard_Features/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16730652.svg)](https://doi.org/10.5281/zenodo.16730652)
 ![Visitors Badge](https://visitor-badge.laobi.icu/badge?page_id=RuiGao9.LWP_Vineyard_Features)<br>
 # LWP_Vineyard_Features
-This repository and another one ([LWP_Mapping_sUAS_California](https://github.com/RuiGao9/LWP_Mapping_sUAS_California)) support a peer-reviewed journal paper (Integrating Time-Series Meteorological Data and sUAS Information into a Machine Learning Framework for California Vineyard Water Stress Monitoring) showing a simplified model for California vineyard leaf water potential mapping.
-A subtitle or the main title is below.<br>
+This repository and another one ([LWP_Mapping_sUAS_California](https://github.com/RuiGao9/LWP_Mapping_sUAS_California)) support a peer-reviewed paper: Integrating Time-Series Meteorological Data and sUAS Information into a Machine Learning Framework for California Vineyard Water Stress Monitoring.
+This repository aims to use a Python program to generate seventeen features.
+Among the seventeen features, six features are extracted directly from the AggieAir images (red-, green-, blue-, near-Infrared-band image, digital surface model data, and thermal data), and eleven features are extracted from the vegetation-index image, which is generated based on the spectral images.
+The feature is generated at a 0.6-m pixel scale.
+The peer-reviewed work explains the exact algorithm.
-In this repository, we provided:
-1. `INput_data`, a folder contains demo data. `Demo_INput_TIR.tif` is the temperature image (in Celsius) obtained from the AggieAir sUAS. `Demo_Input_VNIR.tif` is the multi-spectral image (red, green, blue, and near-infrared).
-2. `main_program.ipynb` is the main program, which is a simplifed model from the research **Integrating Time-Series Meteorological Data and sUAS Information into a Machine Learning Framework for California Vineyard Water Stress Monitoring**.
-3. `xgb_tt.pkl` is the trained machine learning model (using the XGBoost approach).
-The required inputs are listed in the research paper, and we also list them below.
-   - , air temperature in Celsius at 2 m above ground level.
-   - , canopy temperature in Celsius.
+“1_Data”, “2_Script”, “3_Results”, and “ReadME.pdf” are folders and documents packaged in this repository, and how to use this project is explained below.

 ## Feature Extraction from the High-resolution AggieAir Images for Leaf Water Potential Estimation in California Vineyards